Sirazad/magus-diary/README.md

 # RPG Diary App
+(This is purely AI generated!!
+It probably contains a lot of suboptimal, non business standard, insecure solutions, it simply serves the purpose of giving a platform where my backend can be used.)
 A calendar and diary application for tabletop RPG campaigns with support for multiple calendar systems (Pyarr and Kyr).

 ## Features